 Support the Library

-The STE community is invited to support the library through the annual Book Fair and through the Birthday Book Club.
-Proceeds from these programs benefit the library and library programming.
+The STE community is invited to support the library through the Birthday Book Club.
+Proceeds from this program benefits the library and library programming.

 Birthday Book Club

 The Birthday Book Club was created to encourage reading while benefiting the STE library.
 Parents may join the club by making a $25 donation to the Birthday Book Club.
 In exchange for this donation, your child may select a new book, from a pre-selected group of appropriate fiction and non-fiction books, to donate to the library.
 The book is marked with a Birthday Book Club book plate in the child’s honor.
 In addition, Birthday Book Club student members receive a birthday card, bookmark, and goodie bag during the week of their birthday.
 Summer birthdays are observed on the half-birthday.